KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-20-local-spark-cluster-devcontainer.md

 3. Open the repo in VSCode with the Dev Containers extension installed.
 4. Press `F1` → **Dev Containers: Rebuild and Reopen in Container**

 That’s it.
-A full multi-node Spark cluster is now running locally inside your DevContainer.
+A full multi-node Spark cluster is now running locally alongside the DevContainer.

-### Running PySpark Jobs
+### Submitting PySpark Jobs
 You can run full PySpark jobs inside the DevContainer using either:

 Just hit **Ctrl+Shift+B** This will trigger a predefined task that runs the following command: